Competition continues to heat up! Equip yourself with your Competitive Analysis!

 What Information to Collect on Your Competitors?

 Try to achieve a comprehensive understanding of your competitors’ products and services to compare them to your own.
-To be organized in preparing one of the most informed competitive analysis templates ever, prepare a checklist of what kind of data you have to search for and gather about your competitors.
+To be organized in preparing one of the most informed competitive analysis templates ever, prepare a competitor analysis checklist of what kind of data you have to search for and gather about your competitors.

 There are 5 main groups of data about your competitors that should be gathered.

 - What product categories and services do they provide?